-Beams and Bars may be drawn as follows.
+Section entities (beams) and bars may be drawn as follows:

-- Line - Section Outline The edges of the section are drawn.
-The hidden lines are not removed. - Section Filled The faces of the section are drawn. - Outline & Filled The edges and faces of the section are drawn; only the faces are coloured according to the Colour Elements setting. - Outline & Filled Bkgnd.
-The edges of the section are drawn.
-The faces are drawn in the background colour to simulate the removal of the hidden lines. - Off Beams and bars are not drawn.
+- Line - Section Outline the edges of the section are drawn; the hidden lines are not removed - Section Filled the faces of the section are drawn - Outline & Filled the edges and faces of the section are drawn; only the faces are coloured according to the Colour Elements setting - Outline & Filled Background the edges of the section are drawn; the faces are drawn in the background colour to simulate the removal of the hidden lines - Off beams and bars are not drawn

 An equivalent solid rectangular section is calculated for elements that have explicitly defined beam section properties.
 In this context bar refers to all generic bar elements.

-1D Springs may be drawn as follows.
+Springs and damper entities may be drawn as follows: